reference-architecture-ai/reference-architecture.ai/content/posts/github_oauth2/index.md

 gb.run('user:*')
 ```

-## Fetch sponsor's prefernces back to Redis OSS from Redis Enterprise
+## Fetch sponsor's preferences back to Redis OSS from Redis Enterprise
 Then we are going to use [Key miss events](https://oss.redis.com/redisgears/miss_event.html#fetch-data-on-keymiss-event?utm_campaign=write_for_redis) from Redis Gears to fetch data for all users:

 {% mermaid() %}